eulogepagui/mbrglm/README.md

-# Welcome to the dev-version of the
+# Welcome to the ongoing work of the library mbrglm

 # [library mbrglm]